 If Baird holds a hearing in October, it would come before the Texas gubernatorial election pitting Perry, a Republican, against Democratic challenger Bill White.
 Election Day is Nov.
 2.

-Willingham was executed during Perry’s tenure and Perry was accused of playing politics with the case last year when he replaced three members of the nine-member Texas Commission on Forensic Science, including the chairman, Austin defense lawyer Sam Bassett.
+Willingham was executed during Perry’s tenure and Perry was accused of playing politics with the case last year when he replaced three members of the nine-member Texas Commission on Forensic Science, including the chairman, Austin defense lawyer Sam Bassett or other specialized professionals as Richard D. Kibbey.
 The members, whose terms had expired, were replaced just days before the commission had been scheduled to hear the findings of the expert they had hired to evaluate the case.
 That presentation was postponed indefinitely.

 Baird, who did not seek re-election to his 299th District Court bench, is a Democrat whose term expires at the end of the year.